nikuehn/GM_Spatial_Correlation/sim_spatcorr.md

 ```

 <img src="pictures/sim3-est-vario-plots2-1.png" width="50%" /><img src="pictures/sim3-est-vario-plots2-2.png" width="50%" /><img src="pictures/sim3-est-vario-plots2-3.png" width="50%" /><img src="pictures/sim3-est-vario-plots2-4.png" width="50%" /><img src="pictures/sim3-est-vario-plots2-5.png" width="50%" /><img src="pictures/sim3-est-vario-plots2-6.png" width="50%" /><img src="pictures/sim3-est-vario-plots2-7.png" width="50%" /><img src="pictures/sim3-est-vario-plots2-8.png" width="50%" /><img src="pictures/sim3-est-vario-plots2-9.png" width="50%" /><img src="pictures/sim3-est-vario-plots2-10.png" width="50%" /><img src="pictures/sim3-est-vario-plots2-11.png" width="50%" /><img src="pictures/sim3-est-vario-plots2-12.png" width="50%" /><img src="pictures/sim3-est-vario-plots2-13.png" width="50%" /><img src="pictures/sim3-est-vario-plots2-14.png" width="50%" /><img src="pictures/sim3-est-vario-plots2-15.png" width="50%" /><img src="pictures/sim3-est-vario-plots2-16.png" width="50%" /><img src="pictures/sim3-est-vario-plots2-17.png" width="50%" /><img src="pictures/sim3-est-vario-plots2-18.png" width="50%" /><img src="pictures/sim3-est-vario-plots2-19.png" width="50%" />

+# Overall Discussion

+In general, the different spatial correlation models can be estimated quite well, using the NGA West2 data set (i.e. a realistic data distribution).
+The Bayesian model and using a prior as a regularization helps to constrain length scales for the different events, and the length scales are well estimated even for small number of records.
+This is very much not the case for variograms, which are all over the place, and require a lot more care when selecting ``good'' events for estimation.

+The simulations have shown that length scales are underestimated when estimated on $\delta WS$, ad no while estimating all random effects.
+This also happens when estimating length scales of site terms (though not investigated here).
+This could potentially have repercussions for published spatial correlation models, though they should be ok given they are based on well-recorded events, and thus uncertainty in the residuals is small.
+Overall though I believe that one should try and estimate these things all together.

+I tried estimating the models presented here on real data, and it does not work, suggesting that the spatial correlation structure is more complicated than the simple isotropic/stationary GP used in these models.
+The problem is that I get consistently very low estimates of $\tau$, accompanied with very long length scales.
+I think what is happening is that fo long length scales, the correlation between records becomes close to one, so the GP essentially works the same way as $\tau$.
+Other studies have found lower $\tau$ before when estimating spatial correlations at the same time as other model parameters [@Stafford2018a,@Jayaram2010a], but I'm not sure if s the same phenomenon (they seem to get reasonable results otherwise).
+This needs some further investigation.

 # References